September 29, 2025

 - Exploring the medical programs and the medical profession in the country you are considering will be important.
-Use reliable career and education sources and consider networking with medical professionals who have studied abroad and returned to Canadian to work in the field.
+Use reliable career and education sources and consider networking with medical professionals who have studied abroad and returned to Canada to work as a medical doctor.

-- The next steps, broadly speaking, are to then gather detail information about the programs, develop a plan, and if this is the right choice for you, apply!
+- Gathering detailed information about the programs, develop a plan, and if this is your informed choice, then apply!

 - In The United States, the application process is centralized through American Medical College Application Service (AMCAS) .
-The AMCAS site is a wealth of information about schools, applications, fees, application tips and costs information.
+The AMCAS site is a wealth of information about schools, applications, fees, application tips and costs.

-- The Atlantic Bridge Program outlines several schools in the Ireland that have Medical Schools and is a good source to explore programs, learn about application requirements and reach out for more information from each school.
+- The Atlantic Bridge Program outlines several schools in Ireland that have Medical Schools and is a good source to explore programs, learn about application requirements and obtain contact information for each school.

-- For programs in Australia, OzTrekk, an education consultancy organization, provides information, guidance and application support for Australian Medical Schools (along with other professional degrees).
+- For programs in Australia, OzTrekk is an education consultancy organization that provides information, guidance and application support for Australian Medical Schools.

 - Be sure the Medical Education (i.e. MD program) and MD Graduate Education (Residency) are accredited.

-- Research pathways to License Registration if returning to Ontario to practice Medicine.
-HealthForce Ontario is an organization that supports internationally training health professionals transition to work in Ontario.
-They are a good source to inquire about license registration and processes.
+- Research pathways to License Registration if you intend on returning to Ontario to practice Medicine.
+HealthForce Ontario is an organization that supports internationally educated health professionals transition to work in Ontario.
+They are a useful source to learn about license registration and processes.

-- Understand Medical Residency training (Graduate Medical Education) when considering residency abroad, or competing for residency spaces in Canada.
-There are limited residency spaces for Internationally trained MD and some specializations have less residency spots than others, making it even more competitive.
-The Canadian Residency Matching Service provides some information about the matching process and realistic data about internationally trained applicants.
+- Understand Medical Residency training (Graduate Medical Education) requirements in the country you intend to complete residency.
+In Canada, there can be limited residency spaces for internationally educated medical graduates and some specializations have fewer residency spots than others, making it even more competitive.
+The Canadian Resident Matching Service (CaRMS) provides some information about the matching process in Canada and realistic data about internationally trained applicants.

-- If you plan to complete your residency training abroad, be sure to understand the licensing expectations in Canada and reach out to an advisor at HealthForce Ontario to ensure you are aware of the timelines (it can take 1-2 years) , applications, and requirements.
+- If you plan to complete your residency training abroad, be sure to thoroughly understand the licensing expectations in Canada and contact an advisor at HealthForce Ontario to ensure you are aware of the timelines (it may take 1-2 years), application requirements, and other considerations.

-- With over 150 medical schools in the USA, there are more options, however, not all schools accept international applicants.
-Approximately 1/3 of USA med schools consider Canadian applicants.
+- With over 150 medical schools in the U.S., there are more options, however, not all schools accept international applicants.
+Approximately 1/3 of U.S. medical schools consider Canadian applicants.

-- Due to the number of schools in the USA, you might find many schools that accept MCAT and cGPA scores lower than what is typical of Canadian Medical schools.
+- Due to the number of schools in the U.S., you might find many schools that accept MCAT and cGPA scores lower than what is typical of Canadian medical schools.

-- Most USA medical schools require personal statements and secondary essay questions which can be very time consuming so consider being selective if considering US schools.
-Note that USA schools value shadowing and clinical experience
+- Most U.S. medical schools require personal statements and secondary essay questions which can be very time consuming so consider being selective if considering U.S. schools.
+Note that many schools value shadowing and clinical experience.

-- Most USA medical schools require multiple prerequisite courses so researching US schools early in your undergraduate program will help you plan to include these requirements.
-Check admissions deadlines and requirements as certain academic prerequisites will need to be completed by January or April of the year of the application.
+- Most U.S. medical schools require multiple prerequisite courses, so researching schools early in your undergraduate program will help you plan to include these requirements.
+Check admissions deadlines and requirements as certain academic prerequisites will need to be completed by January or April of the year the application is submitted.

-- There are “rolling” admissions which means the applications will be reviewed as they are received.
-The application period ranges from May – November, with the recommendation to apply early.
+- There can be “rolling” admissions which means the applications will be reviewed as they are received.
+The application period typically ranges from May – November.

 - There are secondary applications you will need to complete a couple weeks after initial application submission.
-This application works to highlight the characteristics that would make you a great doctor.
+The secondary application highlights the characteristics that would make you a great doctor.
 Think about how you can add value to the medical system and what makes you a good candidate.

-- To practice medicine in Canada, you will still need to be licensed in Canada.
-To learn about the licensing process in Ontario, refer directly to College of Physicians and Surgeons of Ontario
+- To practice medicine in Canada, you will need to be licensed in Canada.
+To learn about the licensing process in Ontario, refer directly to College of Physicians and Surgeons of Ontario.

-- Residency matching is a competitive process, and USA residency programs prefer USA citizens, while Canadian residency programs prefer individuals who have completed their medical studies in Canadian institutions.
+- Residency matching is a competitive process, and U.S. residency programs tend to prefer U.S. citizens, while Canadian residency programs tend to prefer individuals who have completed their medical studies through Canadian institutions.

-- For residency placements in the USA, you will need working visa documents.
-To learn more about legal requirements for medical residency programs and practicing medicine in the USA.
+- For residency placements in the U.S., you will likely need working visa documents.
+Refer to the American Medical Association to learn more about legal requirements for medical residency programs and practicing medicine in the U.S.

 Personal Statement